 Is a Private Equity Firm Required to Register?

-This is the second of three posts that summarize the circumstances under which a venture capital or private equity management company (a PE Firm) may be required to register under Alberta securities law.
-The focus of this particular post is the adviser registration requirement.
+This is the first of three posts that summarize the circumstances under which a venture capital or private equity management company (a PE Firm) may be required to register under Alberta securities law.
+The focus of this particular post is the dealer registration requirement.

 Insights in Brief

 What is a PE Firm?

 As discussed here, the Alberta Securities Commission’s guidance on venture capital and private equity investing (the PE Guidance) characterizes a PE Firm as an entity thatinvests for the purpose of being actively involved in the management of its portfolio companies.
 See here for more details.